© Loubert S Suddaby. All Rights Reserved.

 Sonnet 79

-On this special day, as your children play,
+On this sweet day, as children laugh and play,

 © Loubert S Suddaby.
 All Rights Reserved.